mathom/apigpen/README.md

 When you want to export, pass the API name or ID to the `--export` flag:
 ```
-$ apigpen --export my-great-api
+$ apigpen --export my-great-api > myapi.yaml
 ```

-Note: You can use `--json` if you prefer JSON over YAML output.
+Note: You can add `--json` if you prefer JSON over YAML output.

 Importing works similarly, except you are providing a new name for the imported API:
 ```